 What are Good Listening Skills and Why are they Important?

-Beyond the ability to hear well, however, listening is connected to what our brain understands and how it uses the sounds we take in and process.
+Aside from being physically able to hear well, listening is connected to what our brain understands and how it uses the sounds we take in and process.

 In turn, these factors relate to many other aspects of learning.